keithmburu/courses/2021-compling/labs/lab10.md

 # Lab 10: Context-free Grammar (10 pts)

 You may find [Chapter 8](https://www.nltk.org/book/ch08.html) of the NLTK book useful.
 I have also provided starter code.
-While it is not necessary, note that if you are working in the Windows Subsystem for Linux or remotely via SSH, you may not be able to use `draw()` to render the tree parses on your screen.
-For this, you'll have to run the native Windows version of Python.
+While it is not necessary, note that if you are working in the Windows Subsystem for Linux prior to version 2 or remotely via SSH, you may not be able to use `draw()` to render the tree parses on your screen.
+For this, you'll have to run the native version of Python.

 ## Description